 The GSMA recognises that there is public concern about the siting of antennas and the use of mobile devices.
-These are low powered radio services and it is the GSMA opinion based on expert scientific reviews that there are no established health risks from exposures to radio frequency signals from wireless communications up to the levels recommended by the WHO.
+These are low powered radio services and it is the GSMA opinion based on expert scientific reviews that there are no established health risks from exposures to radio frequency signals from wireless communications up to the levels recommended by the World Health Organization (WHO).

-The GSMA supports an active program of independent research.
+The GSMA is a supportor of independent research.
 Studies are designed to follow good research practice and researchers are encouraged to publish their findings.

-Government policies for electromagnetic fields should be evidence based and draw on the existing recommendations by expert bodies such as the World Health Organization and the International Telecommunications Union.
+Government policies for electromagnetic fields should be evidence based and draw on the existing recommendations by expert bodies such as the WHO and the ITU.

-Mobile communications devices include handsets, wireless data cards for laptop computers and other specialised low powered radio transmitters.
-The WHO has endorsed safety recommendations.
+Mobile communications devices include handsets, tablets, wireless data cards for laptops and other specialised low powered radio transmitters.

 Materials from the GSMA and third-parties that is relevant to this area

-Practical guidance and support on good risk communications practice for people working in the mobile industry, especially those who are facing public concerns about radio signals.
-Effective risk communication aims to promote understanding of proposals and of the benefits of mobile communications.
+Practical guidance and support for people working in the mobile industry, especially those who are facing public concerns.